gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 // Everyone of an age between 13 and 19 years (inclusive) is a teenager.
 // Using the interval notation, this can be stated as: age ∈ [13,19],
-// where '∈' symbol denotes the "is an element of" operation, if (teenagers.Contains(age))
+// where '∈' symbol denotes the "is an element of" operation. if (teenagers.Contains(age))
     Console.WriteLine("Congrats, you are a teenager.");
 else